Skip to main content

 • marketId

-• For isolated-margin account, this is the marketId of the market that this accounts operates on.
+• For an isolated-margin account, this is the marketId of the market that this account operates on.

 An account can enter a single market, if it is isolated, or multiple markets, if it is CROSS.
 Every market represents a different interest rate swap type: different token, different maturity, different reference rate.
 However, every market entered by a given account must share the same collateral token.